 🫕 More hummus and dip recipes

-If you try the pumpkin hummus and like it, or you are looking for more ways delicious recipes to make your hummus, check out our Hummus 3-Ways post, which outlines the basics of making a classic hummus recipe, a staple of the middle eastern diet, and vegan recipes, plus another two variations.
+If you try the pumpkin hummus and like it, or you are looking for more ways delicious recipes to make your hummus, check out our Lebanese hummus post, which outlines the basics of making a classic hummus recipe, a staple of the middle eastern diet, and vegan recipes.

 We love Middle-Eastern cuisine; if you do as well, you will love our classic Eggplant Babaganoush recipe, this tahini-free fantastic roasted bell peppers Muhammara dip, and our Crispy Falafels recipe, and pair it with a flavourful Tabbouleh Salad.